astropy/pyvo/docs/pyvo/data_access.rst

 -------------------------------------

-Whenever you access a service over the network, things can go wrong: you may loose your network connection, the remote site might go down, the specific service may go down, and so on.
+Whenever you access a service over the network, things can go wrong: you may lose your network connection, the remote site might go down, the specific service may go down, and so on.
 In the VO, access to some services can fail if the service is not sufficiently compliant with the underlying standard.
 In all such cases, PyVO will throw a useful exception.

-In other cases, a service might be mildly non-compliant, and so you may see numereous warning printed to your screen.
+In other cases, a service might be mildly non-compliant, and so you may see numereous warnings printed to your screen.
 When this happens, you will still have a result set you can work with; however, some of the data may not be fully available (e.g. with the proper Python type).